anuragambuja/data-engineering-gcp/Bigtable.md

 - Wide column NOSQL database.
 Better to store data in one table than many.
 Small tables are problematic since querying multiple tables increases connection overhead and latency and is more difficult to load balance.
 - Scale horizontally with Multiple Nodes
 - Data stored at column wise.
 Columns are grouped into column family.
 Empty columns do not take any space.
+- Bigtable also provides Column Families.
+By accessing the Column Family, you can pull some of the data you need without pulling all of the data from the row or having to search for it and assemble it.
+Bigtable can handle up to 100 column families without losing performance.
 - Milli second latency.
 - Handles millions of request per second.
 - Bigtable is ideal for applications that need very high throughput and scalability for non-structured key/value data, where each value is typically no larger than 10 MB.
 Bigtable is not well suited for highly structured data, transactional data, small data volumes less than 1 TB, and anything requiring SQL Queries and SQL-like joins.